 Solution AccuracyThe accuracy of the solution of the equations used in the finite element method, usually referring to the main stiffness equations.
 When a very large number of variables exist or the model generated is poor, accuracy can be lost due to ill-conditioning arising from the numerical processes.

 Solution DiagnosticsMessages that are generated as the finite element solution progresses.
-These should always be checked for relevance but the are often only provided for information purposes
+These should always be checked for relevance but they are often only provided for information purposes

 Solution EfficiencyAn indication of the efficiency of the solution of the equations used in the finite element method, usually referring to the main stiffness equations.
 Minimising the number of such equations without compromising solution accuracy is a common challenge.

 Sparse Matrix MethodsSolution methods that exploit the sparse nature of finite element equations.
-Such methods include the frontal solution and Cholesky (skyline) factorisation for direct solutions, conjugate gradient methods for iterative solutions and the Lanczos method and subspace iteration (simultaneous vector iteration) for eigenvalue solutions.
+Such methods include the Frontal Solution / Wavefront Solution and Cholesky (skyline) factorisation for direct solutions, conjugate gradient methods for iterative solutions and the Lanczos method and subspace iteration (simultaneous vector iteration) for eigenvalue solutions.